mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Okay, the `setUp` method created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
 Now, all is well with the world, right?

 No, this is a **bad test**.
-The reader can't understand why this test is correct unless they search outside the test itself.

 # Keep the reader in your test function

+When you write your tests, think about the experience of the next developer to see the test break.
+They don't want to read your entire test suite, and they certainly don't want to read any kind of inheritance tree of test classes.

-The reader should be able to read a test in a straight line from top to bottom.
+If a test breaks, the reader should be able to diagnose the problem by reading the body of the test function in a straight line from top to bottom.
 If they have to jump out of the test to read another function, the test has not done its job.

-Here's a better way to write the test from the previous section:
+With this in mind, here's a rewrite of the test from the previous section:

 ```python
 def test_initial_score(self):